dCieszynski/MyPriceAlert/README.md

 # MyPriceAlert

-Work in progess

-Frontend app used to track prices of our crypto
+My firt project that i build myself.
+It's a frontend app to track prices of crypto that we are interested in.
+Project wasn't complete.
+When I was working with it my experience was too low, so i left it.
+Propably sooner or later I will back to this app, redesign it, rewrite it and finish it.

+##Technology
+-Html
+-CSS
+-JavaScript
+-Coingecko API

+All data are from Coingecko API